Bone, vegetable and herbal broth

 - Cover the pot.
 You can crack the lid towards the end of cooking for some browning.

-My favorite way to cook eggs in MEC clay is to hard (or soft) boil them.
-The reason is they are so moist and tasty, and the process is so easy.
+My favorite way to cook eggs in MEC clay is to hard boil them.
+The reason is they are so moist and tasty, and the process is so simple – plus they peal so easy.
 At first I was skeptical since far infrared heat cooks from the inside out.
 I was worried the yolks would be over done.
 However, this is definitely not the case.

-- Optional, take the eggs out of the refrigerator at least an hour ahead of time so that they come up to room temperature before cooking – your cooking time will be shorter and you’ll use less energy cooking.
+- Optional, take the eggs out of the refrigerator at least an hour ahead of time so that they come up to room temperature before cooking – your cooking time will be shorter.

 - Put ~1″ of water in pot.